matter-labs/zksync/docs/protocol.md

 Functions and data structures used in this pseudocode language:

 ```
-# Returns account in the account tree given its id; it always returns something, since account tree is filled by empty account by default.
+# Returns an account in the account tree given its ID; it always returns something, since the account tree is filled by an empty account by default.
 get_account_tree(account_id) -> Account

-# Unpacks packed amount or fee; these functions implicitly enforce the invariant that amount and fee is packable
+# Unpacks packed amount or fee; these functions implicitly enforce the invariant that amount and fee are packable
 unpack_amount(packed_amount) -> StateAmount
 unpack_fee(packed_fee) -> StateAmount